runzeliuzh/NLP_Project/code/readme.md

-This repository contains codes for training classification models and the User interface which allows users to input Chinese texts(news) and predict a label.
+This repository contains codes for training Chinese news classification models and the User interface which allows users to input Chinese texts(news) and predict a label.

 # 1.Training classification models